fieldtrip/website/workshop/neuroimaging2-2425/sr3.md

     pos = pos(sel,:);

-**_Q6.2.1 - How many source positions do we have remaining after selecting only the posiitons inside the head, and only for this slice?_**
+**_Q6.2.1 - How many source positions do we have remaining after selecting only the positions inside the head, and only for this slice?_**

 Now, what we can do is repeat the steps in the previous section for each of these points, i.e., we will model for each of the positions a dipole that optimally